-Do You Have to Disclose a DUI?
+Do You Have To Disclose a DUI?

 Often, an employer will run a background check before hiring you.
 Your DUI will appear in this check.
-If you lied, the company will find out—and they will lose trust in you.
+If you lied, the company will find out, and they will lose trust in you.
 A recruiter or hiring manager will almost never hire someone that they know lied to them.

-How do You Talk About Your DUI?
+How Do You Talk About Your DUI on a Job Application?

 The best way to discuss a DUI conviction is to tell the interviewer that you made a mistake and learned from it.
 If the conviction stems from a time earlier in your life, you can admit that you were young and foolish at the time but have matured since then.
 You still bring a lot to the table as a candidate for the job and need to express that your past mistakes do not define who you are as an employee.